Header Banner

-How To: Diagnose and treat a dislocated shoulder
+How to Diagnose and treat a dislocated shoulder

-Diagnose and treat a dislocated shoulder
+"How to Diagnose and treat a dislocated shoulder" cover image

 A dislocated shoulder involves movement of the ball of the humerus away from the ball and socket joint.
 Ninety-five percent of the time, it will come out anteriorly when an individual's arm is forcefully pushed backwards and rotated in such a way that the ligaments in the front of their shoulder tear and the ball will pop out the front of the shoulder.
 This is a very common injury seen in contact sports.
 Learn how to diagnose and treat a dislocated shoulder in this medical how-to video.